JEDI – Justice, Equity, Diversity, Inclusion

 To learn more about CCCS, please visit their website.

 Learning is one of our Core Values, and a big part of all we do is focused on educating ourselves and our communities with the knowledge and skills to combat the energy crisis.
-To increase our efforts, in 2018 we launched the ReVision Energy Training Center (RETC), a training and education program with the main focus of giving our electricians the educational training hours they need to achieve certification, while earning a livable wage.
-The RETC offers all at ReVision an opportunity to learn the technical and nontechnical skills to grow professionally and personally.
+To increase our efforts, in 2018 we launched the ReVision Energy Training Center (RETC), which offers all at ReVision an opportunity to learn the technical and nontechnical skills to grow professionally and personally.

-ReVision Energy is the first solar company in the country to launch a dedicated and state-certified electrical training program.
-Not only does ReVision Energy cover the cost for our employee-owners, but we also provide the program in-house, in order to provide our installation team with the best education possible.
+RETC includes the ReVision Energy Electrical Apprenticeship Program, the first solar-focused, state-certified electrical apprenticeship training program of its kind in the U.S. Not only does ReVision Energy cover the cost for our employee-owners to participate in the program, but we also provide the program in-house, to grant our installation team with the best education possible.

 Our Access to Solar Group’s mission is to develop and implement projects that mobilize ReVision Energy resources to expand our operations to communities of color, indigenous communities, and other underserved populations who have been disproportionately disadvantaged by the fossil fuel based economy.